0xSubhan/Data_Structures_and_Algorithms_Notes/Data Structures/Trees.md

 ➡ Because **we started counting from 1, not 0**
 ➡ One node is always “extra” in `2^{h+1}`

+==look it this way 2 power doesnt start from 0 which would have given us 1 but it starts from 1 so it give us 2 and now one node is extra !

 So we subtract **1**:

 ```